 - 5. Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any: Not applicable - 6.
-Average net profit of the company as per section 135(5): ₹ 8,703 million - 7. (a) Two percent of average net profit of the company as per section 135(5): ₹ 174 million - (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: NIL - (c) Amount required to be set off for the financial year, if any : NIL - (d) Total CSR obligation for the financial year (7a+7b-7c): ₹ 174 million - 8. (a) CSR amount spent or unspent for the financial year:
+Average net profit of the company as per section 135(5): ₹ 8,703 million - 7. (a) Two percent of average net profit of the company as per section 135(5) : ₹ 174 million - (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years : NIL - (c) Amount required to be set off for the financial year, if any : NIL - (d) Total CSR obligation for the financial year (7a+7b-7c) : ₹ 174 million

+8. (a) CSR amount spent or unspent for the financial year:

-Total Amount Spent for Amo ount Unspent (in ₹ million) the Financial Year Total Amount transferred to Amount transferred to any fund specified under (in ₹ million) Unspent CSR A Account as per Schedule VII as per second proviso to section 135(6) section 135(5) Amount Date of Name of Amount Date of transfer transfer the Fund 187 - NA NA - NA
+Total Amount Spent for Amount Unspent (in ₹ million) the Financial Year Total Amount transferred to Amount transfer Amount transferred to any fund specified under (in ₹ million) Unspent CSR A Account as per Schedule V Schedule VII as per second proviso to section 135(6) section 135(5) Amount Date of Name of Amount Date of transfer transfer the Fund 187 - NA NA - NA

-- (b) Details of CSR amount spent against ongoing projects for the financial year: NA - (c) Details of CSR amount spent against other than ongoing projects for the financial year:
+(b) Details of CSR amount spent against ongoing projects for the financial year: NA

+(c) Details of CSR amount spent against other than ongoing projects for the financial year:

-(1) (2) (3) (4) (5) (6) (7) (8) Sr. No. Name of the Project Item from the list of Local area Location of Amount Mode of Mode of implement the Project spent on imple- implementin activities in Schedule VII to the Act State District the project (in ₹ million) mentation Direct (Yes/No) Name CSR registration number 1 Integrated Village Development IV No Gujarat Dang 18.8 No Aga Khan Rural Support Programme (India) CSR00004229 2 Covid-19 Relief I No Karnataka Bangalore 13.91 No Samarthanam Trust for the Disabled CSR00000063 3 Promotion of Renewable energy through Green Office IX B No Tamil Nadu Chennai 12.6 No Indian Institute of Technology, Madras CSR00004320 4 Watershed Management Projects IV No Tamil Nadu Chengalpattu & Kancheepuram 10.29 No National Agro Foundation CSR00000610
+(1) (2) (3) (4) (5) (7) (8) Sr. No. Name of the Project Item from the list of Local area Location of the Project Mode of imple- Mode of implementation - Through implementing agency activities in Schedule VII to the Act • • • • • State District the project (in ₹ million) mentation Direct (Yes/No) Name CSR registration number 1 Integrated Village Development IV No Gujarat Dang 18.8 No Aga Khan Rural Support Programme (India) CSR00004229 2 Covid-19 Relief 1 No Karnataka Bangalore 13.91 No Samarthanam Trust for the Disabled CSR0000063 3 Promotion of Renewable energy through Green Office IX B No Tamil Nadu Chennai 12.6 No Indian Institute of Technology, Madras CSR00004320 4 Watershed Management Projects IV No Tamil Nadu Chengalpattu & Kancheepuram 10.29 No National Agro Foundation CSR00000610